CrowdStrike/falconpy/SECURITY.md

 ## Supported Python versions

-FalconPy functionality is only tested to run under the following versions of Python.
+FalconPy functionality is unit tested to run under the following versions of Python.

 | Version | Supported |
 | :------- | :--------- |